 - Set a time limit for yourself!

-In conclusion, as we said – social media can be a time-consuming commitment if you don’t have a plan in place for it.
-By following these tips, you’ll be able to manage your social media presence in an organized manner.
+As we said – social media can be a time-consuming commitment if you don’t have a plan in place for it.
+By following these tips, you can manage your social media presence and your brand’s online reputation organizationally.
 If all else fails, hire a virtual social media assistant!